 - Released: vSAN 6.7 – HTML5 Goodness, Enhanced Health Checks and More! by Anthony Spiteri

 Besides Update Manager becoming available in the vSphere Client, there has been even more features and functionality added to the HTML5 interface, such as the ability to manage vSAN and NSX.
+The same goes for the ESXi 6.7 web client, which has come a long way with this vSphere 6.7 release.

 It is important to not that you will not be able to upgrade directly from ESXi 5.5 to ESXi 6.7.
 If you are running ESXi 5.5, you should first upgrade to ESXi 6.5, and then to ESXi 6.7.
 Remember – vCenter must always be upgraded first!
 If you are starting to plan an ESXi upgrade, take a look at the session Rebecca Fitzhugh and I presented at VMworld 2017 called Upgrading to vSphere 6.5 the VCDX way.
 You can also find out how to upgrade ESXi 5.5 to 6.5 using Update Manage with this walkthrough.